Study Abroad Program Overview

-Student have the choice of two housing options:
+Student have the choice of two housing options; meals are included.

-- Tagore International House: Furnished, air-conditioned single or double rooms on the UoH campus.
+- Tagore International House: Furnished, air-conditioned single or double rooms on campus.

-- Group homestays: Participants live with an Indian family in a homestay with approximately 3-5 other CIEE students.
+- Group homestays: Participants live with an Indian family with other CIEE students.
 Students share a double room and bath.

 Students have the opportunity to volunteer with organizations such as Voice for Girls, the MV Foundation, Grameen Mall Foundation, Desire Society, Sankalp for Women, and Blue Cross of Hyderabad.